studheart/thesleephabits2/src/content/posts/post-5.md

 ---
+draft: false
-title: "Banana is the best meal packages in the UK spark outrage online"
+title: Banana is the best meal packages in the UK spark outrage online
 meta_title: ""
-description: "meta description"
+description: meta description
+image: /images/posts/05.jpg
 date: 2022-04-05T16:56:47+06:00
-image: "/images/posts/05.jpg"
-draft: false
-authors: ["John Doe"]
-tags: ["Food", "Gold"]
-categories: ["Food"]
+categories:
+  - Food
+tags:
+  - Food
+  - Gold
+authors:
+  - John Doe
+noindex: true
 ---

 A banana is an elongated, edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.
 In some countries, bananas used for cooking may be called "plantains", distinguishing them from dessert bananas.